-Summary: Remove a carpet stain using a carpet cleaning machine and cleaning a carpet by hand.
+Summary: Step by step guide and video showing how to remove a carpet stain using a carpet cleaning machine and cleaning a carpet by hand.

 There are two possible ways to remove stains and stubborn dirt from a carpet.
 The first involves hiring/using a carpet cleaning machine, the second method is cheaper and easier as it requires you to use a mix of laundry detergent and water.
 However the second method may not attain the same results as using a carpet cleaning machine.

 Rent a carpet cleaning machine.
 These can be obtained from most equipment hire stores.
 Choose the machine carefully by deciding which machine is most suitable for the job in hand.
 Some may be better for larger or smaller stains.
 Read instructions or ask advice from the hire store.
 Also purchase the cleaning solution required by the machine.

 - Having sufficiently cleared space to properly clean the carpet, vacuum the area in need of cleaning using a fresh vacuum bag.
 It is recommended that you clean in two different directions to help remove any excess dirt.